 We recommend that your self-evaluation be completely honest.
 Club fitting is about normal, average ability.
 It is not about how you hit the ball on that one occasion when the rhythm and timing were perfect.
-It is also not about how you played 10 or 20 years ago before you had knee surgery, hip replacement or any other physical ailment.
+It is also not about how you played 10 or 20 years ago.
 We are simply trying to help you get the correct club, shaft and set make-up.

-1. Wrist Crease to Floor Measurement when Standing Erect:
+Measure from Wrist Crease to Floor when standing Erect

 Hands Shoulder Height or Lower